History of purgatory

-The English Anglican scholar John Henry Newman argued, in a book that he wrote before becoming Catholic, that the essence of the doctrine on purgatory is locatable in ancient tradition, and that the core consistency of such beliefs are evidence that Christianity was "originally given to us from heaven".
+The English Anglican scholar John Henry Newman argued, in a book that he wrote before converting to Catholicism, that the essence of the doctrine on purgatory is locatable in ancient tradition, and that the core consistency of such beliefs are evidence that Christianity was "originally given to us from heaven".

 Christian Antiquity

 Prayer for the dead

 Prayers for the dead were known to ancient Jewish practice, and it has been speculated that Christianity may have taken its similar practice from its Jewish heritage.
 In Christianity, prayer for the dead is attested since at least the 2nd century, evidenced in part by the tomb inscription of Abercius, Bishop of Hierapolis in Phrygia (d. c.
 200).
 Celebration of the Eucharist for the dead is attested to since at least the 3rd century.

 Purification after death

 Specific examples of belief in purification after death and of the communion of the living with the dead through prayer are found in many of the Church Fathers.
 Irenaeus (c.
-130-202) mentioned an abode where the souls of the dead remained until the universal judgment, a process that has been described as one which "contains the concept of... purgatory."
+130–202) mentioned an abode where the souls of the dead remained until the universal judgment, a process that has been described as one which "contains the concept of... purgatory."
 Origen of Alexandria (c.
 185-254), developed a view of purification after death; this view drew upon the notion that fire is a divine instrument from the Old Testament, and understood this in the context of New Testament teachings such as baptism by fire, from the Gospels, and a purificatory trial after death, from St. Paul.
 Origen, in arguing against soul sleep, stated that the souls of the elect immediately entered paradise unless not yet purified, in which case they passed into a state of punishment, a penal fire, which is to be conceived as a place of purification.
 For Origen, the fire was neither a material thing nor a metaphor, but a "spiritual fire".
 An early Latin author, Tertullian (c.
-160-225), also articulated a view of purification after death.
+160–225), also articulated a view of purification after death.
 In Tertullian's understanding of the afterlife, the souls of martyrs entered directly into eternal blessedness, whereas the rest entered a generic realm of the dead.
 There the wicked suffered a foretaste of their eternal punishments, whilst the good experienced various stages and places of bliss wherein "the idea of a kind of purgatory… is quite plainly found," an idea that is representative of a view widely dispersed in antiquity.
 Later examples, wherein further elaborations are articulated, include St. Cyprian (d.
 258), St. John Chrysostom (c.
-347-407), and St. Augustine (354-430), among others.
+347–407), and St. Augustine (354–430), among others.